PureIsntHere/Bailitheoir/README.md

 # Bailitheoir

-A minimal Discord bot to detect and log Rune Slayer boss spawns via webhook.
+A minimal Discord self-bot to detect and log Rune Slayer boss spawns via webhook.

 ---